awwaiid/p6-Inline-Ruby/README.md

   * Int
   * Str

-# Ruby::Inline::Sweet - Experimental!

-In addition to the above, there is an even MORE experimental module for you to try!
-Beware that it tends to segfault instead of catching and showing exceptions :)

-    use Inline::Ruby::Sweet;
+More examples:

-    # Add :rb postfix to eval a string
+    # Use the :rb postfix to eval a string
     # In a string context, .to_s is called in ruby
     # In perl6, .gist is called during printing, which wraps native-ruby values
     # in «...»:rb.
 So when you see that, you know you are looking at a wrapped